dashed/react-hashchange/README.md

 ### `render` (optional)

+This is a `render` prop.
+To learn what that is, read: https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce

 An optional function that is called whenever the browser's hash (i.e. `window.location.hash`) changes.

 The `render` function is invoked with an object argument: `({ hash })`.